PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

 \section{Evaluation and Results}

-The goal of our evaluation is to validate the Parallel Trust Assessment System (PaTAS) both theoretically and empirically.
+The goal of our evaluation is to validate the PaTAS both theoretically and empirically.
 Specifically, we aim to demonstrate that PaTAS produces interpretable trust estimates that (i) converge during training under specific conditions, (ii) respect symmetry and invariance properties, and (iii) are able to provide interpretable assessments under realistic conditions such as noisy features, corrupted labels, or adversarial perturbations.

 Our evaluation approach combines controlled synthetic degradations with real-world datasets.
-We systematically vary the trustworthiness of inputs ranging from fully trusted, fully uncertain to fully distrusted and observe how created PaTAS propagates these trust assessments through the network.
-For each scenario, we track three complementary metrics: trust mass, uncertainty mass, and distrust mass.
-We also compare these values against standard model accuracy to understand how input trust affects output reliability.
+We systematically vary the trustworthiness of inputs ranging from fully trusted, fully uncertain, to fully distrusted, and observe how the created PaTAS propagates these trust assessments through the network.
+For each scenario, we track three complementary metrics: trust mass (belief), uncertainty mass, and distrust mass (disbelief).
+We also compare these values against standard model accuracy (after training) to understand how input trust affects output reliability.